-Pi is the number of respondents to rating i,

-Vi is the weight assigned to attribute i

-i is the designated value of the Likert point response under consideration
+where, Pi is the number of respondents to rating i, Vi is the weight assigned to attribute i and i is the designated value of the Likert point response under consideration.

 The RPI for each variable was arrived at by dividing the TWV by the summation of the respondents to each of the five ratings.
-This is expressed mathematically as:
+The calculation is mathematically expressed as follows:

-$RPI = \frac{TWV}{\sum{i=1}^{5} Pi}$ (ii)
+$$\mathsf{RPI} = \frac{TWV}{\sum{i=1}^{5} Pi}$$ Eq.
+2

 Marginal spaces exist in various types and forms, including open areas along neighbourhood streets and stream corridors.
-The study identified nineteen (19) and eleven (11) open spaces along neighbourhood streets and stream corridors.
+The study identified 19 and 11 open spaces along neighbourhood streets and stream corridors.
 Direct measurements were conducted to determine the width of the open spaces.
 To do this, the trained research assistants measured the distance between the lines of the selected houses for the questionnaire survey and the edges of the abutting streets in metres (m).
 The sizes of the open spaces along the streams were also determined through physical measurements.
-In addition, interview guides were administered to the head of town planning departments in the local government areas of Ile-Ife.
-This was done to obtain information on the minimum requirements for the space along streets in the different residential zones.
-The data obtained through the questionnaire survey and direct measurements of open spaces were complemented with photographic recordings of life examples of the uses of marginal spaces.
+In addition, interview guides were administered to the heads of town planning departments in the local government areas of Ile-Ife to obtain information on the minimum requirements for the space along streets in the different residential zones.
+The data obtained through the questionnaire survey and direct measurements of open spaces were complemented with photoaraphic recordings of life examples of the uses of marginal spaces.
 Descriptive and inferential analytical methods were employed to analyse the data obtained.
 Unless otherwise specified, all tables and plates in this section were products of the survey carried out in 2020.